chunyenlu/duplicate_order_request/README.md

 barcode_count:

     Get the number of barcodes for the OR's in the last 30 days with a matching clinic id

 sample_count:

+    Get the number of samples for each order
+sample_count:

     Get sample count based on the converted order of an OR